Obsidian-TTRPG-Community/Obsidian-SWN-Markdown/README.md

 You can consider this an abridged and tool-focused version of the free PDF.

 > **Note:** This vault is not a replacement for the free PDF.
 It is a companion to it.
 It **does not contain** any of the paid content from the full version of the game.
+Please consider [buying the paid version](https://www.drivethrurpg.com/product/226996/Stars-Without-Number-Revised-Edition?src=hottest_filtered) to support an awesome one-person publishing company.
 >
 > This vault is also in progress with an conservative completion date of **_2023-08-15_**.